The year I spoke through greeting cards

 There was one year—1998—when I said almost everything I needed to say through greeting cards.

-We had a family computer.
-A chunky, humming gateway to something beyond Lagoa Dourada.
-But access to it came with rules.
+We had a family computer: chunky, a little slow, and access to it came with rules.
 My dad, always practical and slightly suspicious of anything that didn’t involve a textbook, made sure we didn’t spend too much time on it.
 Electricity wasn’t cheap.
 And computers, in his eyes, weren’t for playing: they were for printing reports and doing research, preferably about biology or history.

 I made cards.

 Page after page of pastel gradients, swirling WordArt, angels with pixelated wings, hearts, sparkles, prayers.
-Some were for birthdays.
-Others for encouragement.
-A few were just because.
-If I had a feeling I couldn’t say out loud (and back then, I had so many), I would channel it into a card.
+Some were for birthdays, others for encouragement, a few for no reason at all.
+If I had a feeling that felt too big to just say to someone’s face, I’d fold it into a card instead.

-I’d pick a slightly romantic font, drop in a clipart rose, and write something between a poem and a benediction.
-Then I’d print it, fold it carefully, and hand it to someone at school as if this was the most normal thing in the world.
+I’d pick a slightly romantic font, drop in a clipart rose, and write something between a poem and a sincere wish.
+Then I’d print it, fold it carefully, and hand it to someone at school, the same way you’d pass a note in class.

-No one had taught me how to make cards.
-It wasn’t part of any school project.
-It wasn’t something my friends were doing.
-It was just me, sitting in front of that glowing screen, trying to translate whatever I was feeling into something someone else could hold in their hands.
+No one had taught me how to do this; it wasn’t a school project, and none of my friends were doing it.
+It was just me, sitting in front of that glowing screen, putting my whole heart into a card, for my own satisfaction, and hopefully someone else's too.

 Not romantic love (though I’m sure a crush or two received an anonymous angel-print message).
-But that feeling of just wanting to connect.
-I didn’t quite know how to say “you matter to me” without wrapping it in flourishes and sparkles.
+It was closer to wanting someone to know I’d noticed them.
+I didn’t know how to say “you matter to me” without wrapping it in flourishes and sparkles first.

 And for one year, that was enough.